PyRelationAL: a python library for active learning research and development

 \subsection{Uncertainty-based informativeness scores}

-As discussed in Appendix A, a large number of informativeness measures rely on some estimate of prediction uncertainties.
+As discussed in Appendix \ref{apppendix:primer}, a large number of informativeness measures rely on some estimate of prediction uncertainties.
 The underlying rationale is that regions of the world are highly uncertain because they are poorly represented in the training data.
 Improving coverage through sampling uncertain data regions can enable significant global performance gains.
-While this makes intuitive sense, it ignores subtleties about the nature of uncertainties which can be decomposed in epistemic and aleatoric components \citep{der2009aleatory}.
+While this makes intuitive sense, it ignores subtleties about the nature of uncertainties which can be decomposed in epistemic and aleatoric components \cite{der2009aleatory}.
 The former is understood as coming from modelling errors while the latter is inherent to the world, corresponding to natural variations or measurement noise.
 Aleatoric uncertainties are irreducible and, in practice, it is extremely difficult to tease out the two uncertainty components from each other.
 This means that uncertainty-based informativeness scores can overestimate the information gain that a sample would provide.

 In the following, we detail a few of the scores that fall under this category.

-\paragraph{Entropy} is a well-established notion in information theory that quantifies the uncertainty of a probability distribution over possible outcomes \citep{shannon}.
+\paragraph{Entropy} is a well-established notion in information theory that quantifies the uncertainty of a probability distribution over possible outcomes \cite{shannon}.
 It is used as an informativeness measure for classification tasks where the probability distribution is defined over the finite set of labels $\mathcal{Y}$.
 Specifically, it is defined as

 \paragraph{Least confidence} can be used both for regression and classification tasks, although the score is defined differently for each task.
 In regression tasks, we have where Y denotes a random variable in $\mathcal{Y}$.
 Hence, to each sample $x$ it associates the variance across the predictions from the set of functions $\mathcal{F}_{\theta,k}$.